Kathryn Bigelow tops directors with 'Hurt Locker'

 (AP) — Kathryn Bigelow and "The Hurt Locker" became official awards-season front-runners Saturday after Bigelow won the top prize from the Directors Guild of America.

-The 58-year-old filmmaker is the first woman to win the guild's top honor, which positions her and the film as shoo-ins for the Academy Awards.
-The DGA boasts that its winner has gone on to win the directing Oscar all but six times since 1948, and more often than not, the film that wins the directing Oscar goes on to win best picture.
+The 58-year-old filmmaker is the first woman to win the guild's top honor, which positions her and the film as shoe-ins for the Academy Awards.
+The DGA boasts that its winner has gone on to win the Oscar all but six times since 1948.

 "This is the most incredible moment of my life," Bigelow said backstage.
 She downplayed her gender, saying, "I suppose I like to think of myself as a filmmaker."